yvonne0711/sales-tracker/scraper/README.md

 # Scraper
-This directory contains the ETL script for the E-commerce sites.
+This directory contains the ETL scripts for the e-commerce sites.

 ## Description
 Each e-commerce site has its own directory containing all the files required to scrape that site.